- Where do most families live?

 Our Learning Support Department is able to provide support to students with mild to moderate learning needs.

-For students whose countries of origin follow a different school year (e.g. South Africa, Japan, South Korea) and who arrive during our second semester, students are placed back in their previous grade level equivalent.
+For students whose countries of origin follow a different school year (e.g. South Africa, Japan, South Korea, New Zealand) and who arrive during our second semester, students are placed back in their previous grade level equivalent.

 We have students from over 50 nations, with over 30 different mother-tongues.
 Most of our German students will have lived abroad for many years and attended international schools prior to joining ISH.
 On average our students are with us for 3 years.
 Around 30% of our students relocate at the end of each school year.

 ISH has a very active Parent Teacher Association (PTA).
-The PTA has two stated goals: to support the school and to support the community of ISH – both the parents and teachers and staff.
+The PTA has two stated goals: to support the school and to support the community of ISH—including the parents, teachers and staff.

 There are many different ways that parents can be involved in school life.
-Many parents support the school in organising social and fundraising events.
+Most often, parents support the school in organising social and fundraising events.

 The heart of the PTA is the WISH Team.
 Just ask our admissions department to put you in touch with a WISH Team representative, and they will supply you with a phone number and email address for a parent of a ISH student of the same age as your child, who will be happy to share their experiences and insights with you.